HackathonHackers/code-of-conduct/README.md

 * **Do not** post requests or giveaways for free stuff/invites.
 Those belong in [HH Free Stuff](http://hh.gd/freestuff).
 * **Do not** post peoples' personal information.
 This includes (but isn't limited to) private messages from people, home and work addresses, or private phone numbers.

+### Guidelines

+Hackathon Hackers is a community.
+Whenever you post or reply, there are other people sitting behind the screen reading what you say.
+These other people have thoughts, ideas, dreams, aspirations, troubles, advice, perspectives, feelings, and experiences, just like you.
+You'll probably end up meeting a lot of them if you go to hackathons.
+Everyone in this group is a potential new friend—treat them that way.

+These guidelines are just that: guidelines.
+They're not all-encompassing but they're here to show what kind of behavior and mindset we expect from HH'ers.

+1. People are complex, and so are ideas.
+2. Be as involved as you want to be.
+3. Keep it cooperative.
+4. Safety guidelines.
+5. Disagreements are private affairs.

 ## Inclusivity Statement

 **Hackathon Hackers is the all-inclusive hackathons group.**